webmasterandy/tumblr-autopost-bot/README.md

 # Setup
 - Visit [Tumblr Developers](https://api.tumblr.com/console/calls/user/info)
 - Generate _consumer_key_ and _consumer_secret_
-- Insert Consumer Key, Consumer Secret, Acces Token and Access Secret in Script
+- Insert Consumer_Key, Consumer_Secret, Access_Token and Access_Secret in Script
 - Insert your Tumblr Blogname
 - Setup your Time (in sec) in which intervall the post shoud post.
 - In the code under "Tags" you can specify hashtags for your quotes.
 These are separated with a comma